MaifengNg/yolov3/README.md

 1. Add video of interest to Assignment3/Data directory.
 2. Add frames to infer json to Assignment3/JSON directory.
 3. Add trained weights to Assignment3/Weights directory.
-4. In the root folder run the command `bash run.sh`
+4. In the root folder run the command `bash run_gpu.sh` if you want to use GPU or `bash run_no_gpu.sh` without using GPU.
 5. Once the yolov3 model has done its inference, it will copy the results to Assignment/Results directory.
 6. The frames of interest will be saved into a csv file ie frames_of_interest.csv in Assignment/Results directory.
 7. The video of interest with bounding box will be saved into Assignment/Results/Video directory.